 Class 7 Transport

-When the need arises to transport ore, processed concentrates, or waste materials generated from the mining or processing of Uranium, Rare Earth Elements, or any other commodities containing Naturally Occurring Radioactive Material (NORM), it is essential to adhere to the stringent class 7 regulations.
+When the need arises to transport ore, processed concentrates, or residues generated from the mining or processing of Rare Earth Elements, or any other commodities impacted by Naturally Occurring Radioactive Material (NORM), it is essential to adhere to the stringent class 7 regulations.
 These regulations, established by the International Atomic Energy Agency (IAEA), are designed to ensure the safety of all personnel involved in the transportation process as well as the general public.

 The class 7 requirements are applicable across various modes of transport, which include road transportation, maritime shipping, rail and even air transport, as well as postal services for sending samples.
 This comprehensive framework addresses various safety aspects associated with the transport of NORM.